microsoft/language-server-protocol/protocol.md

 #### Request, Notification and response ordering

-Responses for requests should be sent in the same order as the requests appear on the server or client side.
-So for example if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it should first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.
+Responses to requests should be sent in the roughly same order as the requests appear on the server or client side.
+So for example if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.

-How the server internally processes the requests is up to the server implementation.
-If the server decides to execute them in parallel and this produces correct result the server is free to do so.
-The server is also allowed to reorder requests and notification if the reordering doesn't affect correctness.
+However, the server may decide to use a parallel execution strategy and may wish to return responses in a different order than the requests were received.
+The server may do so as long as this reordering doesn't affect the correctness of the responses.
+For example, reordering the result of `textDocument/completion` and `textDocument/signatureHelp` is allowed, as these each of these requests usually won't affect the output of the other.
+On the other hand, the server most likely should not reorder `textDocument/definition` and `textDocument/rename` requests, since the executing the latter may affect the result of the former.

 #### Server lifetime